UBC-iGEM/internal-wiki-2023-24/src/dry-lab/hardware/bioreactor/index.md

 - Stir Rod
 - Passive Oxygen diffuser

 The functionality is to just grow W.T.
 E Coli. somehow, and show it isn’t just in a culture.
 The stir road provides kinetic stimulation, the oxygen Diffuser maintains O<sub>2</sub> levels via diffusion.
 I don’t expect a lot of iteration within this Mark, maybe 1 or 2 just adding dead spaces/module slots for later additions to the bioreactor.
+With the passive oxygen diffuser, E. coli can grow in both anaerobic and aerobic conditions so the diffuser is primarily responsible for regulating the pressure levels inside the reactor.
+If required, active diffusion and O<sub>2</sub> readout can be added but are not necessary for efficient function.

 ### Bioreactor Mk.
 2